cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2004-08-31-java-coding-guidelines.md

   display something but do not hangs during seconds.
 A small javascript code can give you 40% more "hanging" time with great users acceptance

-# Things you may read to improve your code**
+# Things you may read to improve your code

 - Read news about java technologies: [www.javaworld.com](http://www.javaworld.com/), project hosted at [www.soundforge.net](http://www.soudforge.net/) and so on.
 You must keep yourself inform about the latest state of the art.
 - Register at <http://developer.java.sun.com/developer/> a lot of great forums, and a knowledge database can be freely browsed.
-- **Refactoring:** a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior. (from Martin Fawler's book: Refactoring)
+- Refactoring: a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior. (from Martin Fawler's book: Refactoring)
   [www.refactoring.com](http://www.refactoring.com/) and techniques associated.
-  My own definition would be: **never be satisfied** with your code! when it works and has been tested, write JUnit testcases and take 10 min to refactore your code each day.
+  My own definition would be: never be satisfied with your code! when it works and has been tested, write JUnit testcases and take 10 min to refactore your code each day.
 The book above has a good introduction about why it is important and how you can explain it to your manager. read one refactoring technique per day, it will also help you to improve your code.
-- **AntiPattern**: "An AntiPattern is a literary form that describes a commonly occurring solution to a problem that generates decidedly negative consequences.
+- AntiPattern: "An AntiPattern is a literary form that describes a commonly occurring solution to a problem that generates decidedly negative consequences.
 - AntiPatterns are a method for efficiently mapping a general situation to a specific class of solutions.
 - AntiPatterns provide real-world experience in recognizing recurring problems in the software industry and provide a